camaraproject/project-administration/documentation/meta-release-reporting-workflow.md

 - Processing errors if any

 ### 2. Meta-Release Summary
-For full reports, shows comprehensive statistics by meta-release
+For full reports, shows statistics by meta-release

 ### 3. API Version Release Status
 For meta-release reports (Fall25, Spring25, Fall24), displays: